Last updated: October 18th, 2023

 8. Vakil Mosque, Shiraz

-Photography Tip: Bring a wide-angle lens to capture the grandeur of this mosque — it’s a bit too majestic for normal lenses to take in!
-I use Tokina AF 16-28mm f/2.8 and can highly recommend it.
-You can find all my photography gear here.
+📸 Photography Tip: Bring a wide-angle lens to capture the grandeur of this mosque — it’s a bit too majestic for standard lenses to take in!
+I use the Tokina AF 16-28mm f/2.8 and can highly recommend it.

 Opening hours: 8:30 am - 8:30 pm daily Entrance fees: 200,000 rials (~$1.50 USD) How to get there: It's a 20-min walk from the Shah Cheragh Shrine area